insightsengineering/hex-stickers/README.md

 Projects where we are involved.
-To add one, make sure to add your hex under the format `EXACT_PACKAGE_NAME.png` to the PNG folder at a minumum The readme is updated via a `gh-action` on your PR.
-The name of the `.png` is cross-referenced by the `gh-action` to get details on the :octocat: `org` and description.
+To add one, make sure to add your hex under the format `EXACT_PACKAGE_NAME.png` to the PNG folder at a minumum (if you have a svg, please also add it there).
+The readme is updated on your PR.

 ## Hex sticker wall